 GFCI Receptacle Outlets

-Ground Fault Circuit Interrupter or GFCI outlets are higher-end receptacles that are designed to trigger a power shutdown whenever a ground fault or short-circuit is detected.
+Ground Fault Circuit Interrupter (GFCI) outlets are higher-end receptacles that are designed to trigger a power shutdown whenever a ground fault or short-circuit is detected.
 In other words, the outlet will trip whenever electricity flows beyond a certain standard threshold.
 These are considered ideal for places near to a water source, say the bathroom or kitchen walls.

 AFCI Receptacle Outlets